merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

 ✓ export_pan_subgraph.py took 0:00:07.875367
 ```

-This generated a bunch of files (i.e., {% include ARTIFACT name="contigs-db" text="contigs-dbs" %} and FASTA files for each locus) under the directory `02_RESULTS/UNDATIPELAGIBACTER-SKP-EXTENDED-LOCI`.
-Then, we used the program {% include PROGRAM name="anvi-get-sequences-for-gene-calls" %} to export individual gene sequences from the {% include ARTIFACT name="contigs-db" %} files for downstream analyses of dN/dS calculations and more:
+and a bunch of ouptput files files (i.e., {% include ARTIFACT name="contigs-db" text="contigs-dbs" %} and FASTA files for each locus) under the directory `02_RESULTS/UNDATIPELAGIBACTER-SKP-EXTENDED-LOCI`.

+Then, we used the program {% include PROGRAM name="anvi-get-sequences-for-gene-calls" %} the following way,

 ```bash
 for contigs_db in 02_RESULTS/UNDATIPELAGIBACTER-SKP-EXTENDED-LOCI/*db